 We also control for several political variables that could account for how quickly governments responded to the energy shock.
 We control for partisanship using the percentage of cabinet seats held by left parties, as progressive parties may have been more open to altering the status quo compared to conservative parties.
-We include a measure for political constraints (Henisz 2002) to account for the ability of veto players to stymie energy transitions for reasons unrelated to our institutional variables.
+We include a measure for political constraints (Henisz 2002) to account for the ability of veto players to stymie energy transitions for reasons distinct from our institutional variables.
 We also include a dichotomous measure of single-party control of government, as the need for compromise under coalition government may have slowed transitions (Knotz and Lindvall 2015).
+Lastly, we control for trade openness given the evidence that smaller, more open economies are accustomed to adjusting to shocks using compensation and the welfare state (Katzenstein 1985; Rodrik 1998).
 These variables are potential alternative mechanisms through which political systems in different countries might have produced distinct patterns of response.
 However, controlling for these variables could be problematic, as they are also plausibly consequences of our institutional variables of interest.
 We thus include them in our models separately from the economic control variables.